Abilash-Pandian/upopSocial/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Firebase Authentication:

+Enable Firebase Authentication methods (email/password, Google Sign-In, etc.) based on your project requirements.
+Set up sign-in methods and configure them according to your preferences.
+This will typically involve setting up users with unique UIDs, emails, and other user-related information.
+Firestore Database:

+Create collections for storing data.
+In your case, you have a "Posts" collection.
+Each post document within the "Posts" collection should have fields like comment, creatorId, imageUrl, timestamp, etc.
+You might have a separate "Users" collection for storing user profiles.